Mastering the Art of the Business Relationship Manager

 Perhaps the first place to start is to see what roles are available now.
 The BRM Institute is a perfect place to start, click here to visit their jobs board.

 Secondly, look at your training options.
 At Training ByteSize, we have a 100% pass rate with the APM Group and BRM Institute accredited Business Relationship Management Professional (BRMP®) training course.
-You can study for the internationally recognised qualification online or in the classroom and with several payment options available, your next career is well within your reach.
+You can study for the internationally recognized qualification online or in the classroom and with several payment options available, your next career is well within your reach.

 About Training ByteSize

 Hi there, we’re Training ByteSize.
 As experts in delivering accredited project management and IT service management training through a range of study styles, your success is key to our success.
-We understand how people learn, we know how to train people to pass exams, we employ the best trainers and specialise in small class sizes to help you get the best from your investment.
+We understand how people learn, we know how to train people to pass exams, we employ the best trainers and specialize in small class sizes to help you get the best from your investment.
 So, if you’re looking to enhance your project management skills and ensure you pass first time, Training ByteSize is a name you can trust.

 We thrive on providing a reliable service to customers and we are proud to maintain an exceptional renewal rate with our corporate clients.
 Perhaps one of the biggest reasons for this success is our bespoke approach; we provide the training in the exact way you want it, whether that is on-site, online, virtual, classroom based or a combination of these.
 As a family-run business we’re small enough to care, but big enough to support clients from start to finish in the way they would like to learn.